betheden/greek-grammar/content/case_dative.rst

 Dative – Instrumental
 ~~~~~~~~~~~~~~~~~~~~~

-The Dative-Instrumental may be used to indicate the Means, Cause, manner, or agent by which an event occurs.
+The Dative-Instrumental may be used to indicate the Means, Cause, Manner, or Agent by which an event occurs.
 The Dative-Instrumental may
 also be used to indicate an association with the main subject of the action.
-Making distinctions between means, cause, manner, agent,
+Making distinctions between Means, Cause, Manner, Agent,
-or association  can be very difficult and often the choice between one category and the other is subject to personal interpretation.
+or Association can be very difficult and often the choice between one category and another is a matter of personal interpretation.

 Instrumental of Means
 ^^^^^^^^^^^^^^^^^^^^^

-The *Instrumental of Means* is used to indicate the means or (the process or method) by which the action of the verb is accomplished.
+The *Instrumental of Means* is used to indicate the means (or the process or method) by which the action of the verb is accomplished.

 Matthew 8:16
 καὶ ἐξέβαλεν τὰ πνεύματα λόγῳ
 kai exebalen ta pneumata logo
 and he cast out the spirit with a word

 He drove out the spirits with a word